-We've picked out the best foot massagers available now, and we'll explain what each model has to offer as well as providing all the facts and figures you'll need to make the right choice.
-And if it's more than your feet that need a bit of attention, our best massage chair guide can point you at options for sorting out your back, or instead see our general guide to the best massager for an assortment of soothing options.
+We've picked out the best foot massagers available now, and we'll explain what each model has to offer.
+If it's more than your feet that need a bit of attention, our best massage chair guide can point you at options for sorting out your back, or instead see our general guide to the best massager for an assortment of soothing options.

 Best foot massagers ranking 2023

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.